 The paintings on display at the clubhouse include portraits and landscapes.
 Much of Neill’s work is minimalistic and her creations have an airy, Impressionistic feel.

 Subjects on display include Dog Island, East Pass and three haunting winter beach scenes.
 Neill’s works can also be viewed at the Oystercatcher on US 98 in Apalachicola.

 On the southern wall, are oils by 40-year resident Joyce Estes of Eastpoint., who also has painted silks on display.
 Her realistic oils include beach scenes in cool inviting colors with sugary sand and huge cloudy skies.
 Other landscapes are cool and green like “Live Oak” and “Quiet Marsh,” both rendered in oil.

 Her silks depict local wildlife, plants and landscapes.
 Estes is the president of Silk Painters of International.
-Her work is also on display at Sea Oats Gallery on
+Her work is also on display at Sea Oats Gallery on St. George Island.

 On the east wall is a display of sculptures and assemblies by Ken Richardson, who moved to the Plantation from Missouri two years ago His works are fanciful animals created from junk.

 A fearfully large mosquito is built around an old aluminum pitcher.
 Two charming no see-ums are created from a pair of salt and pepper shakers provided by a friend.
 Several of his fish have wristwatch eyes created from broken wristwatches that once belonged to his late father.

 Richardson said his father was the inspiration for his style of sculpture.
 “He always made things from nothing,” he said.

 His current exhibit is composed of animals fashioned mainly from wood and aluminum.
 He also experimented with clay, welding and is an accomplished musician.